codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-actions.rst

 - **Download CSV** - Click this button to download a CSV file with student grade data for the assignment.
 For more information on the data included see :ref:`Export Assignment Data <export-assignment>`

-- **Reset** -You can reset assignments using the **Reset** button in the Progress tab, or the three-dots menu in the student row next to the student name.
+- **Reset** - You can reset assignments using the **Reset** button in the Progress tab.
+This will erase all student work and progress for the entire class.
+To reset an assignment for a single student without affecting others, use the three-dot menu next to their name.

 .. image:: /img/resetunit.png
    :alt: Progress tab > Reset